Billionaire Profile

 In-Depth Profile

-Thomas Charles Werner was born on April 12, 1950, in New York City.
-He is of Jewish heritage.
-He attended St. Bernard's School, The Hotchkiss School, and graduated from Harvard University in 1971 with a degree in English.
+Thomas Charles Werner was born on April 12, 1950, in New York City, to a Jewish family of German origin.
+He attended St. Bernard's School, The Hotchkiss School, and later graduated from Harvard University in 1971 with a Bachelor of Arts degree.
+Werner's early interests included film, and he directed a documentary film about Fenway Park during his time at Harvard.

 Rise to Success